leifos-gmbh/ILIAS/Services/MetaData/docs/api.md

 Further, `Clauses` can be negated.
 Negating a basic `Clause` will then lead to a search that finds objects with LOM sets that  have **no** elements that fulfill the conditions.
-Note that this leads to different results than negating the `Mode` of the basic `Clause` for non-unique elements!
+Note that this can lead to different results than negating the `Mode` of the basic `Clause`!
 Negating joined `Clauses` will negate the whole assembled logical statement.

 Searches will return a `RessourceID` object for each search result, and each `RessourceID` identifies an object in ILIAS by a [triple of IDs](identifying_objects.md).

-The `Searcher` object can also generate `Filters`.
-They can be passed to the `execute` method in the `Searcher` along with a clause to restrict the objects the search will return.
+The `Searcher` can also generate `Filters`.
+These `Filters` can be passed to the `execute` method in the `Searcher` in addition to a clause to restrict the objects the search will return.
 Each `Filter` object carries the same [triple of IDs](identifying_objects.md) as is returned by the search.
-Each ID can either be a specific value, or a `Placeholder` to allow either any value, or set two of the IDs equal to each other.
+Each ID can either be a specific value, or a `Placeholder`.
+Using `Placeholders`, the filter can be configured to allow either any value for an ID, or only allow values that match the value of one of the other IDs.
 Multiple values in the same filter are joined with a logical AND, and multiple filters in the same search with a logical OR.

 Finally, a limit and offset can also be applied to the search.
 Both parameters